 LCRA monitors water savings using a conservation tracking tool developed by the Alliance for Water Efficiency (AWE).
-This tool was developed to be used at the retail level and is capable of providing a detailed cost benefit analysis of individual conservation strategies.
+This tool was developed to be used at the retail level and can provide a detailed cost benefit analysis of individual conservation strategies.